tc39/proposal-record-tuple/NS-Proto-Appendix.md

 ## `Record.fromEntries(iterator: Iterator): Record`

-Takes an iterator of 2-values Tuples (key, value) and creates a record out of it.
-If the iterator returns something else than a 2-values tuple, a TypeError will be raised.
+Takes an iterator of 2-element array-like values and creates a record out of it.
+If the iterator returns something other than an array-like tuple, a TypeError will be raised.

 ## `Record.keys(record: Record) -> Tuple`